🎉 ThreatConnect® 7.12 is now available! We love customer feedback. Write a review of ThreatConnect and we'll give you up to $50 as a thank-you gift!

 Add a Job

-1. Click the Add Job button at the upper right of the Jobs screen (Figure 2).
+1. Click Add Job (Figure 2).

 2. Fill out the fields on the Add Job drawer (Figure 3) as follows:Figure 3_Feedly Intelligence Engine Integration User Guide_Software Version 1.0